-The Institute of Computational Linguistics is conducts research and provides teaching in the domains of (theory-oriented) computational linguistics and (applications-oriented) language technology.
+The Institute of Computational Linguistics conducts research and provides teaching in the domains of (theory-oriented) computational linguistics and (application-oriented) language technology.
 It offers undergraduate and postgraduate degrees in both domains.

-First courses in computational linguistics were taught at the University of Zurich as early as 1984.
-A full degree programmes in computational linguistics have been offered within the Faculty of Arts and Humanities since 1994.
-In 2001, the actual Institute of Computational Linguistics was established.
-It is hosted by the Department of Informatics (sharing rooms, hardware and administrative staff).
+The first courses in computational linguistics were taught at the University of Zurich as early as 1984.
+Full degree programmes in computational linguistics have been offered at the Faculty of Arts and Social Sciences since 1994.
+In 2001, the Institute of Computational Linguistics was established.

 Our research focuses on the development of intelligent methods to access text (answer extraction, relation extraction, question answering), statistics-based machine translation, and parsing (automatic syntax analysis).
 For details see our page on research.